-The Resolution of the Council of Ministers No. 51/2017, of April 19th, created the pilot project “Papel Zero” (zero paper) to be implemented in public administration.
+The Resolution of the Council of Ministers No. 51/2017, of April 19th, created the pilot project “Papel Zero” (Zero Paper) for implementation in public administrations.

-a) Dematerialization of information between public authorities, as well as citizens and businesses;
+a) Dematerialisation of information between public authorities, as well as citizens and businesses;

-b) use of interoperable digital platforms within public administration;
+b) Use of interoperable digital platforms within public administrations;

-d) electronic notification systems of public administration communications with citizens and businesses.
+d) Electronic notification systems for public administration communications with citizens and businesses.

 Until August 2018, compared with the same period, Turismo de Portugal has achieved a reduction of 322,000 printed sheets – 22% less than in the previous period.

-This means that since the beginning of the project, Turismo de Portugal consumed 1328 fewer stacks of paper and contributes to a more sustainable environment, avoiding the cutting of roughly 66 trees.
+Since the beginning of the project, Turismo de Portugal has consumed 1,328 fewer stacks of paper and contributed to a more sustainable environment, avoiding the cutting of about 66 trees.